Xarpet/SICP_Notes/SICP Notes.md

   (/ (+ x y) 2))
 ```

-And by good enough we can code:
+And to determine whether the guess is good enough:

 ```scheme
 (define (good-enough? guess x)